yvzn/azure-table-storage-backup/README.md

 Automated Azure Table Storage Backup: run periodic backups of Azure Storage Tables to another Storage Account.

+## Deploy in Azure

+To deploy the function app to Azure, follow these steps:

+1. Fork the repository to your GitHub account.
+2. Create a Azure Function App in the Azure Portal (Use .NET 8 isolated runtime).
+3. Create a pipeline in Azure DevOps using the provided `azure-pipelines.yml` file.
+4. Add the necessary variables and environments required by the `azure-pipelines.yml` file to your Azure DevOps pipeline configuration:

+Variables:

+- `functionAppName`: The name of the Azure Function App you created in the Azure Portal.
+- `azureSubscription`: The Azure subscription ID where the Function App will be deployed.

+Environment:

+- `Azure`: This environment should be configured in Azure DevOps to include the necessary service connections and permissions to deploy resources to your Azure subscription.

 ## Run locally

 ### Tooling Required